IMPORTANT NOTICE:

 Consultant Neurologist and Staff Specialist – Blacktown Hospital, WSLHD

-Specialties: General neurology, headache, myopathy including muscular dystrophies, neurophysiology, injection therapy.
+Specialties: General neurology, headache, neuropathy and myopathy, neurophysiology, injection therapy

 Dr. Robert Boland-Freitas completed his medical degree at the University of New South Wales, and attained accreditation in Neurology from the Royal Australasian College of Physicians.
 He undertook a Neurophysiology Fellowship at the Royal North Shore Hospital, where he trained in nerve conduction studies and electromyography.
 He has completed PhD studies under the supervision of A/Prof. Ng (University of Sydney) researching muscle diseases using novel neurophysiological methods, with a focus on the myotonic dystrophy.
 For this work, he was nominated for the Peter Bancroft Prize.
 Dr. Boland-Freitas has been appointed as a staff specialist Neurologist at Blacktown Hospital.